vibqetowi/datathon-23/README.md

  fundamental constraints were difficult, hindering the project's technical potential.

 ## Learning Outcomes
 Despite the setbacks, this project was a significant educational journey, offering insights into portfolio management and machine learning.
+We intend to keep working on this challenge, especially the prediction part.